A seminormal form for partition algebras: Introduction

 \section{Introduction}

-The partition algebras $A_k(n)$, for $k,n\in\mathbb{Z}_{\ge0},$ are a family of algebras defined in the work of Martin and Jones in ~\cite{Mar:1991}, \cite{Mar:1994}, \cite{Jo:1994} in connection with the Potts model and higher dimensional statistical mechanics.
-By~\cite{Jo:1994}, the partition algebra $A_k(n)$ is in Schur--Weyl duality with the symmetric group $\mathfrak{S}_n$ acting diagonally on the $k$--fold tensor product $V^{\otimes k}$ of its $n$--dimensional permutation representation $V$.
-In~\cite{Mar:2000}, Martin defined the partition algebras $A_{k+\half}(n)$ as the centralisers of the subgroup $\mathfrak{S}_{n-1}\subseteq \mathfrak{S}_n$ acting on $V^{\otimes k}$.
-Including the algebras $A_{k+\half}(n)$ in the tower
+The partition algebras $A_k(n)$, for $k,n\in\mathbb{Z}_{\ge0},$ are a family of algebras defined in the work of Martin~\cite{MR1103994, MR1265453, MR1768036} and Jones~\cite{MR1317365} in connection with the Potts model and higher dimensional statistical mechanics.
+Jones~\cite{MR1317365} showed that the even partition algebra $A_{2k}(n)$ is in Schur--Weyl duality with the symmetric group $\mathfrak{S}_n$ acting diagonally on the $k$--fold tensor product $V^{\otimes k}$ of its $n$--dimensional permutation representation $V$.
+The odd partition algebra $A_{2k-1}(n)$ was defined by Martin~\cite{MR1768036} as the centraliser of the subgroup $\mathfrak{S}_{n-1}\subseteq \mathfrak{S}_n$ acting on $V^{\otimes k}$.
+Including the algebras $A_{2k-1}(n)$ in the tower

-allowed for the simultaneous analysis of the whole tower of algebras~\eqref{tower} using the Jones Basic construction by Martin~\cite{Mar:2000} and Halverson and Ram~\cite{HR:2005}.
-The partition algebras~\eqref{tower} have connections to Deligne's category $\textup{\underline{Re}p}(S_t)$~\cite{CO:2011}, and are important examples of cellular algebras~\cite{Xi:1999},\cite{DW:2000},\cite{GG:2011}.
+allowed for the simultaneous analysis of the whole tower of algebras~\eqref{tower} using the Jones Basic construction by Martin~\cite{MR1768036} and Halverson and Ram~\cite{MR2143201}.
+The partition algebras have connections to Deligne's category $\underline{\rm{Re}}{\rm{p}}(S_t)$~\cite{MR2737787}, and are important examples of cellular algebras~\cite{MR1711582, MR1779601, MR2794027}.

-Halverson and Ram~\cite{HR:2005} used Schur--Weyl duality to show that certain diagrammatically defined elements in the partition algebras play an analogous role to the classical Jucys--Murphy elements in the symmetric group.
-By definition, a seminormal form for $A_k(n)$ or $A_{k+\half}(n)$is an irreducible matrix representation relative to a basis of eigenvectors for Jucys--Murphy elements.
+Halverson and Ram~\cite{MR2143201} used Schur--Weyl duality to show that a certain family of diagrammatically defined elements in the partition algebras commute and play an analogous role to the Jucys--Murphy elements in the group algebra of the symmetric group.
+Following Mathas~\cite[Sect.~3]{MR2414949}, a seminormal form for $A_k(n)$ may be defined as an irreducible matrix representation of $A_k(n)$ over $\mathbb{Q}$, relative to a basis of eigenvectors for the Jucys--Murphy family in $A_k(n)$.
+Seminormal forms appeared classically in Young's construction~\cite{Yo:1932} of irreducible representations for the symmetric group $\mathfrak{S}_k$ over $\mathbb{Q}$; a modern treatment of Young's construction realises a seminormal form for $\mathfrak{S}_k$ as an irreducible representation of $\mathfrak{S}_k$ by matrices over $\mathbb{Q}$, relative to a basis of eigenvectors for the Jucys--Murphy elements in $\mathbb{Q}\mathfrak{S}_k$ (see, for example~\cite{MR1444315, MR1711316, MR2165457, MR2050688}).